fever-ch/jusbrelay/README.md

 ---

-Copyright (C) 2015 Raphael P. Barazzutti
+Copyright (C) 2015 Raphaël P. Barazzutti

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.